 Here's a craft you might like to try with your kids.
 You'll need a paper towel tube, some packing tape, toothpicks, glue and rice.
 First, seal one of the tube's openings with tape.
 Then poke the toothpicks through the tube at different angles and glue the exit and entry points.
 Then cut off the parts of the toothpicks that are sticking out of tube.
 Put some rice in the tube and seal the other end with tape.
 Now you have a functional rain stick that's ready for decorating [source: Make-Stuff].

 Who knew paper towel tubes could be so useful?
-For even more ideas and information, be sure to check out the links on the next page.
+For even more ideas and information, be sure to check out the links below.

 Related HowStuffWorks Articles

 - About Christmas Crafts.
 "Paper Towel Tube Napkin Holders."
 (Accessed 04/30/2009) http://www.aboutchristmascrafts.com/paper_towel_tube_napkin_holders.html

 - Alvarez-Lundie, Maria A. "Grocery Bag Storage."
 Make-Stuff.
 (Accessed 4/30/2009)http://www.make-stuff.com/recycling/cardboard_tube.html